RonenNess/Iguina/readme.md

 Character to use to show caret.

+### `MaskingCharacter`

+If provided, will replace all characters with this character when presenting the input text.
+Useful for stuff like passwords input field, where you want the password hidden.

+## NumericInput

+`NumericInput` entity is a derived class of `TextInput`, but it only accept numbers as input.

+### `NumericValue`

+Get / set value as a float.

+### `DefaultValue`

+Default numeric value, when no value is set.

+### `CultureInfo`

+Culture info to use, will determine the character to use as decimal separator.

+### `AcceptsDecimal`

+If true, it will accept decimal point and float values.

+### `MinValue`

+If defined, will add a min value limit to the Numeric Input.

+### `MaxValue`

+If defined, will add a max value limit to the Numeric Input.

 ## RowsSpacer

 An empty entity that creates an extra space between rows of entities, with constant space unit that can be defined by the UI system stylesheet `RowSpaceHeight` property.